 Sources of Our Values

-There are a number of sources for our values, each of which may exert more or less influence depending on our personal circumstances.
+There are many sources for our core values here, each of which may exert more or less influence depending on our own values and circumstances.
 The most basic values come from these sources:

 - Our culture (especially individualism vs. collectivism)